 Twenty-one// Eating a camel burger

-When we were planning our trip to Morocco, one of Pete’s must-dos was to “eat a camel and ride a camel…bonus points if it was the same one”.
+When we were planning our trip there, one of Pete’s must-dos was to “eat a camel and ride a camel…bonus points if it was the same one”.

 We thought eating camel would be much easier than it actually was.
 I figured it would be like cows in the states where nearly every restaurant in the country serves hamburgers, but it wasn’t.